ACM SIGCOMM 2020 Workshop on Secure Programmable Network Infrastructure (SPIN 2020)

 - Web Chair

 Submissions must be original, unpublished work, and not under consideration at another conference or journal.
 LaTeX sources can be found at this link.
 With older versions of this template, authors should use "10pt" in the documentclass command to ensure that the font size for all submitted papers is 10 points.
 The length of the submitted paper should be 6 pages, excluding references.
+Authors are welcome to include an appendix beyond the page limit, but the main paper should be self-contained.
 Paper submissions should not include author names or affiliations, and submissions will go through a double-blind reviewing process by the program committee.
 At least one author for each accepted paper is expected to present the paper at the workshop in person.
 We expect that at least some papers at SPIN would represent "work-in-progress" projects.
 Therefore, authors of published papers could choose to extend their work to full-length conference papers later.

 Please submit your paper via https://spin20.hotcrp.com/.